 Klipsch introduced five new powered subwoofers with proprietary Digitally Controlled Subwoofer (DCS) Technology.
 The new Reference Series models include the RT-12d, RT-10d, RSW-10d, RW-12d and RW-10d subwoofers.

 The flagship, triangular-shaped RT-12d and RT-10d subwoofers are small footprint, high-output models with powerful front-firing Cerametallic woofers and dual rear-firing passive radiators.
 These subwoofers easily fit into corners where they are less intrusive.
 This unique enclosure style also allows the passive radiators to face both corners of a wall for maximum bass performance.
 In fact, corner loading a subwoofer creates a six-decibel increase in output without an increase in power.

 Through Digital Signal Processing (DSP), the RT subwoofers give users more control and flexibility with different source material.
-They both feature a top-side digital control panel that allows users to quickly and easily adjust all functions.
+They both feature a patent-pending, top-side digital control panel that allows users to quickly and easily adjust all functions.
 The RT-12d and RT-10d also offer three equalization modes (flat, depth and punch) and five user-adjustable presets (music, movie, night and two name-your-own settings) to establish specific listening preferences.
 By utilizing a patent-pending auto room correction process, formally known as Adaptive Room Correction or ARC, and the included calibration microphone, these RT models ensure ideal performance in every listening area.
 They also come with an IR sensor for operation from any learning remote or control system.

 Available in either a cherry or black wood veneer finish, the RT-12d employs three 12-inch drivers and an 800-watt continuous amplifier, while the RT-10d has three 10-inch drivers and a 700-watt continuous amplifier.